noahramey/vinyl_stream/README.md

 # Vinyl Stream (Selling Everything Music)

 A Rails Web Application designed to be used as an online retail store for music and music-related goods/services.
 A Google Maps API is used to show the users location on their account page.
 AJAX calls are made via the account page.
+Over the coming weeks, I will be adding features for user messaging, shopping carts, and checkout.

 ### User Stories